itmattersprin/itmattersprin.github.io/_papers/isti_inproceedings_2020_4.md

 volume: "12076"
 series: "Lecture Notes in Computer Science"
 booktitle: "Proceedings of the 23rd International Conference on Fundamental Approaches to Software Engineering (FASE 2020), Held as Part of the European Joint  Conferences on Theory and Practice of Software (ETAPS 2020)"
-title: "Family-Based {SPL} Model Checking Using Parity Games with Variability"
+title: "Family-Based SPL Model Checking Using Parity Games with Variability"
 editor:
    - "Heike Wehrheim"
    - "Jordi Cabot"